floresql/floresql/README.md

 ## Current Focus

 *   **At Spectrum:** Developing ETL pipelines and automating recurring reporting to reduce manual effort and improve turnaround times.
-*   **Education:** Pursuing a Master’s in Data Science to deepen expertise in machine learning and data engineering.
+*   **Education:** Pursuing a Master’s in Data Science specializing in data engineering.

 ## Education & Professional Development